vuestorefront/vue-storefront/packages/core/docs/advanced/calling-platform-api.md

 # Calling integration APIs

-The Vue Storefront has its own way to communicate with other platform APIs.
-First of all, each integration implements an API-client that defines an interaction and connection with a given platform.
-Each time you make a call to the external platform, you actually use API-client beneath.
-We use that in all of the integrations and also you can reach the API-client in your project if it's needed.

 ## How do Integrations work?

-Integration API-client is a sort of SDK for a given platform you integrate with.
-It has a set of functions, each is dedicated to one action, endpoint or a feature eg. `getProduct` , `loadCart` `addToCart`
+In Vue Storefront, single integration has is own sort of SDK library (named API-client), that contains set of functions.
+Each function is dedicated to one action, endpoint or a feature eg. `getProduct`, `loadCart` `addToCart`.
+Therefore, when you call for instance, `getProduct`, it will request the integration API and return its response in the original format of given platform.

 ## Accessing integration methods on the frontend